-6.13 Statement of Special Educational Needs or Education, Health and Care
+6.13 Education, Health and Care Plan

-Applicants in receipt of a Statement of Educational Needs or Education, Health and Care Plan should contact their SEN Officer to apply for schools.
+Applicants in receipt of an Education, Health and Care Plan should contact their SEN Officer to apply for schools.

 6.14 Alteration

 It should be noted that this policy is subject to alteration to reflect any changes in legislation, case law, Council policy or to ensure legal compliance.